BlueBazze/nuxt-i18n-auto-config/README.md

 <!-- Highlight some of the features your module provide here -->

-- Auto loading locale files
+- Auto discovering locale files
 - Datetime & Number format
+- Singular layer for locale

 ### Planned